Anette11/AlarmClock/README.md

 When the alarm clock triggers the screen turns on, ringtone starts playing, alarm clock image view begins animation.

-Press snooze or stop buttons to delay alarm clock for 5 minutes or stop alarm ringing.
+Press snooze or stop buttons to delay alarm clock for 5 minutes or stop alarm clock ringing.

 SQLiteDatabase is used to save alarm clockes.